kjdonoghue/DC-React/README.md

 ### Weather API
 - Prompt was to fetch an API and display the contents on the screen.
-This weather app was made using the Open Weather Map API and requires the user to enter their city into a text box to fetch the weather information for their location.
-The weather information provided is a five day forecast featuring weather updates every three hours - [Visit Weather API](https://github.com/kjdonoghue/DC-React/tree/master/weather-api)
+This weather app asks the user to enter their city into a textbox and then it will pull and display the five day forecast (listed in 3 hour increments) for their location using the Open Weather Map API. - [Visit Weather API](https://github.com/kjdonoghue/DC-React/tree/master/weather-api)